Zalius/Zalius/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍🌱 I’m currently Learning all sort of Computer Science Algorithms so i can be a better Computer Scientist;
-- 💬 Ask me about Python Development, Desktop Applications, C#(Unity Engine), Extensive Form Games, Machine Learning and Graph Learning;
+- 💬 Ask me about Machine Learning with Graphs and GNN models, Python Development, C#(Unity Engine), Extensive Form Games;
 - ⚡️ Fun-Fact: Recently I uploaded my first ever tutorial on my youtube channel ([@Zalius](https://www.youtube.com/channel/UCb5_YFrbtDoHUZDyVsBK-mA)).
 It's about linkedLists (Data Structure) and I know it sucks, but it can be a good start for the future;
 - 📝⌨ I have 100+ WPM typing speed according to [@10fastfingers](https://10fastfingers.com/typing-test/english) and Currently my record is 105WPM;